 Patent fees, steps, and timelines all vary case by case, and if you decide to use a patent agent or attorney, your experience will also be different than those who try to attain a patent on their own.

 If you want to hire a patent agent or patent attorney (recommended for non-provisional patent applications), then you will have to add on their billing rates.

 Most competent patent lawyers will charge between $200-$400 per hour.
 This means paying between $5,000-$10,000 in attorney’s fees, in addition to the standard USPTO fees.

 If you need help with patent costs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.